Tokoroa: Railway

 The Kinleith Branch line runs through Tokoroa on its route between Waharoa on the East Coast Main Trunk line, and its terminus at the Kinleith Mill to the south of the town.
 Most freight trains on the line travel between the Kinleith and the Port of Tauranga.
-The line was rebuilt based on the TTT Railway in 1952, and since then has carried only freight traffic.
-A container terminal opened in 2015.
+The line was built in 1952, following closure of the TTT railway.
+Since then it has carried only freight traffic.